erikwestra/mm-server/README.md

 >           status: "...",
 >           error: "..."},
 >          ...
->      ],
->      next_anchor: "..."
+>      ]
 >     }

 Each entry in the `messages` list is an object with the details of the message, as described in the Messages section, above.
 The `error` field will only be present if the message failed to be sent.

-If the `get_latest_anchor` parameter was passed to the endpoint, only the `next_anchor` value will be returned.
+If the `their_global_id` parameter was supplied, only messages between the two users will be returned.
+Otherwise, all messages sent to or received by the current user will be returned.

-Note that a single message may be returned more than once; if the status of a message changes, it will be sent again.
-The client should compare the message hash to see if the message has already been received, and if so just update the existing message's status.
-Note that only the `status` and `error` fields will ever be updated for a message.

-The `next_anchor` value is a string which can be used to make another call to the `GET api/messages` endpoint to find any new or updated messages since the last time this endpoint was called.

 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
 If there is no user